 Full spectrum CBD (also called broad-spectrum ) is a popular choice among users who feel it encourages the entourage effect.
 The entourage effect is a proposed theory that all of the compounds in cannabis work synergistically to produce the most favorable therapeutic outcomes.

 CBD that has undergone processing to have these other compounds removed is called CBD Isolate.
 This is because it is completely isolated from any other chemicals and contains only pure CBD.
-There are many products produced by CBD isolate.
+You’ll find there are many products produced by CBD isolate.
 Choosing between full-spectrum and isolate is a matter of personal choice.

 What health benefits does CBD have?